infinitymdm/.dev/content/blog/papers/charlib/background.md

 ways.
 I can characterize an apple as sweet and crisp.
 Or I could characterize an Apple as a thin and light laptop with a retina screen and an M3 processor.

-Of course, in the context of standard cells, we want very specific information. **Standard cell characterization is the process of measuring how a cell shapes signals input signals**.
+But in the context of standard cells, we want very specific information. **Standard cell characterization is the process of measuring how a cell shapes signals**.

 Let's pause and unpack that a bit.
 What do we mean when we talk about shaping input signals?